 Julie E. Phelps

-Julie Phelps has been with CounterPulse for over seven years.
-Phelps is a celebrated curator and engages the hybrid strategies of producer, artist, and community activist to advance the multi-faceted mission of CounterPulse.
-Phelps has led the design and implementation of transitioning from a rental venue to a curated and acclaimed program, launching community-based programming with low-income San Francisco residents, and cross-cultural exchange projects with Germany, the UK, Switzerland, and most recently The African Contemporary Arts Consortium.
+Julie Phelps is a celebrated curator and engages the hybrid strategies of producer, artist, and community activist to advance in her role as Artistic Director at the the interdisciplinary, experimental arts incubation space, CounterPulse.
+During her time at CounterPulse, Phelps has led the design and implementation of transitioning from a rental venue to a curated and acclaimed program, launching community-based programming with low-income San Francisco residents, and cross-cultural exchange projects with Germany, the UK, Switzerland, and most recently The African Contemporary Arts Consortium.
 When not at work, Phelps is (literally) a mover and shaker in the field of contemporary dance, touring nationally and internationally as a speaker and dance artist.